 The recommendations in this section focus on securing the bootloader and settings involved in the boot process directly.

-1.5.1 Ensure permissions on bootloader config are configured (Automated)
+1.5.1 Ensure permissions on bootloader config are configured (Scored)

 The grub configuration file contains information on boot settings and passwords for unlocking boot options.
+The grub configuration is usually grub.cfg stored in /boot/grub/.